 - Efficiency Check: A sudden drop in sales velocity may indicate inefficiencies in your sales process or a decline in lead quality.

-- Bottleneck Identification: If the sales cycle length is particularly long, it may highlight bottlenecks in your sales process that need attention.
+- Bottleneck Identification: If the average sales cycle length is particularly long, it may highlight bottlenecks in your sales process that need attention.

 - Forecasting and Planning: Sales velocity provides insights into future revenue generation, enabling better forecasting and strategic planning.